 Lethal Harmless Powers: Arrie makes portals.
 She killed Maxwell with nothing but that and a bit of handy terminal velocity.

 Lovecraftian Superpower: What the Plague hands out like candy to it's victims.
 But most notably Kirk, Cerene, Bael, Grenner and Kolt.

 Luke, I Am Your Father: Played With.
 Nathan Grenner and Iggy are Father and Son respectively and are highly aware of this fact.
 The only people who didn't know about this were the main cast and the audience.

 Mook-Face Turn: Happens off screen to Kirk when he's left for dead after a fight early in the story.

 Morally Ambiguous Doctorate: It's hard to believe Dr. Kolt ever actually helped people.
 Grenner, on the other hand, is so far the nicest introduced villain, not counting Azgrut who seems to just want to be left alone.

-More Teeth than the Osmond Family: A few characters have quite the set of gnashers, most noticably Alaster.
+More Teeth than the Osmond Family: A few characters have quite the set of gnashers, most noticeably Alaster.
 Sally also sports these, but that's only when her temper runs unchecked (or possibly her bloodlust; she smiles with prominent fangs in an early scene after beating an entire troop of mooks.